 The survey is based on reports by licensed real estate brokers, farm managers, appraisers, agricultural lenders, county assessors, and selected individuals considered to be knowledgeable of land market conditions.
 Respondents were asked to report for more than one county if they were knowledgeable about the land markets.
-The 2016 survey is based on 518 usable respondents providing 711 county land values estimates provided by 710 agricultural professionals.
+The 2017 survey is based on 877 usable county-level land values estimates provided by 710 agricultural professionals.

-Of the 518 respondents, 252 (49 percent) completed the survey online.
+Of the 710 respondents, 64 percent completed the survey online.
 Online responses allow participants to provide estimates for up to 15 counties.
-A new web portal has been developed this year to facilitate the visualization and analysis of Iowa farmland values by pooling data from ISU, USDA, Chicago Fed, and the Realtor Land Institute, as well as by making use of charts over time and interactive county maps.
-The portal can be accessed at www.card.iastate.edu/farmland/.
+A web portal has been developed to facilitate the visualization and analysis of Iowa farmland values by pooling data from ISU, USDA, Chicago Fed, and the Realtor Land Institute, as well as by making use of charts over time and interactive county maps.
+The portal can be accessed at www.card.iastate.edu/farmland.

 Participants in the survey are asked to estimate the value of high-, medium-, and low-quality land in their county.
 Comparative sales and other factors are taken into account by the respondents in making these value estimates.
 This survey is the only data source that provides an annual land value estimate at the county level for each of the 99 counties in Iowa.
 In addition, this survey provides estimates of high-, medium-, and low- quality land at the crop reporting districts and state level.

 The 2017 state average for all quality of land was estimated to be $7,326 per acre as of November 2017.
 This is an increase of $143 per acre from November 2016, and a 2.0 percent increase.
 This is the fi increase after three consecutive years of decline.